alexmohr/sonyapilib/README.md

 This library has been tested with python 3.5 and above, functionality for older python version cannot be guaranteed.

 # Example
-The example will load a json file with all data if it exists or connects to device and registers it, storing the json afterwards
+This example connections with device (of which the ip address is hard coded) start the registration process and starts the first available.
+More detailed examples can be found in the examples folder.
 ```
 from sonyapilib.device import SonyDevice